mrapp-ke/MLRL-Boomer/README.md

 - **Native support for numerical, ordinal, and nominal features** eliminates the need for pre-processing techniques such as one-hot encoding.
 - **Handling of missing feature values**, i.e., occurrences of NaN in the feature matrix, is implemented by the algorithm.

-## Runtime and Memory Optimizations
+## :watch: Runtime and Memory Optimizations

 In addition, the following features that may speed up training or reduce the memory footprint are currently implemented: